CheeseCakeyy/CheeseCakeyy/README.md

 ---

-If you find any of my repositories useful please appretiate it by leaving a star on it :3
+If you find any of my repositories useful please appreciate it by leaving a star on it :3

 ---